Blupo/ColorPane/docs/api/usage.md

 ## Example: ColorProps

-[ColorProps](https://www.roblox.com/library/6494015679) is companion plugin to ColorPane that lets you edit the color properties of objects.
-You can [view its source code](https://github.com/Blupo/ColorProps) if you want to learn more about how to use ColorPane.
+[ColorProps](https://www.roblox.com/library/6494015679) is plugin that lets you view and edit the color properties of objects using ColorPane.
+You can [view its source code](https://github.com/Blupo/ColorProps) if you want to see an example of a plugin that uses ColorPane.